augustin-ploteanu/TMPS_Labs/Lab1/Lab1.md

         )
 ```

-The builder allows an order to be configured fluently and clearly.
+The Builder allows the client to construct complex `Order` objects in a clear, fluent way.

 ---